 *As an Amazon Associate I earn from qualifying purchases.
 This post may contain affiliate links, which means that I may make a commission from any purchases at no additional cost to you.
 Thank you for your support!

-If you’ve followed me for any length of time, you know that Valentines is a pretty special day at this Nest!
 It’s the day that this “Nest” came into being!
 That’s right, we tied the knot on Valentine’s Day.
 Yep, we are “that” couple…Eternal Sweethearts!
 35 years ago this year!
 I sure love that guy of mine!

 I love Valentines Day…obviously…and I love sharing that love on Sweetheart’s day.
 One way I do that is by baking special treats for friends and family.